 We review the careers programme annually.

 Feedback from Companies regarding our students

-We had 5 students attend work experience at HMRC this year and they really excelled.
+We had 5 students attend work experience at HMRC last year and they really excelled.
 Two students have been asked to go back as a representation to show how beneficial work experience can be.

 Please refer to the Governance page for further details regarding the governing body.